Skip to content

 Screenshot for reference:

-3. When you use the default configurations HyWorks Policy Management API gets exposed over ssl using self-signed certificates provided with the deployment files.
-In case you want to use your own certificates, refer section Change SSL certificates
+3. When you use the default configuration, the HyWorks Policy Management API is exposed over SSL using self-signed certificates provided with the deployment files.
+If you want to use your own certificates, refer to Change SSL certificates.

-Once all the configurations have been updated you can proceed with running the policy engine services.
-Steps for running policy engine services are slightly different for the two deployment modes as outlined in the next 2 sections.
+Once all configurations have been updated, you can run the Policy Engine services.
+The steps for running Policy Engine services differ slightly between the two deployment modes, as outlined in the following two sections.

 Run Policy engine services

-Now all prerequisites and configurations are in place, the next step is running the deployment scripts.
+Now that all prerequisites and configurations are in place, the next step is to run the deployment scripts.

 Standalone mode or 2-Node Active-Passive Standalone Mode

-Running policy engine services in standalone or 2-Node Active-Passive Standalone mode is same.
+Running Policy Engine services in standalone or 2-Node Active-Passive Standalone mode is the same.
 Below are the steps for the same

-3. Navigate to automation folder in your copied folder
+3. Navigate to the automation folder in your copied folder.

-4. Run the script deploy.sh by executing below command
+4. Run the script deploy.sh by executing the command below.

 • sudo sh deploy.sh

-5. In case you need to start all containers from scratch, you can run the script cleanup.sh and subsequently run script deploy.sh once again
+• If you need to start all containers from scratch, run the cleanup.sh script, then deploy.sh again.

 • sudo sh cleanup.sh